A necessary condition for generic rigidity of bar-and-joint frameworks in $d$-space: Introduction

 \section{Introduction}

 A {\em $d$-dimensional (bar-and-joint) framework} is a pair $(G,p)$ where $G=(V,E)$ is a graph and $p:V\to \real^d$.
-It is a long standing open problem to determine when a given bar-and-joint framework is {\em rigid} i.e. every continuous motion of the points $p(v)$ which preserves the distances $\|p(u)-p(v)\|$ for all $uv\in E$ must also preserve the distances $\|p(u)-p(v)\|$ for all $u,v\in V$.
+It is a long standing open problem to determine when a given bar-and-joint framework is {\em rigid} i.e.\ every continuous motion of the points $p(v)$ which preserves the distances $\|p(u)-p(v)\|$ for all $uv\in E$ must also preserve the distances $\|p(u)-p(v)\|$ for all $u,v\in V$.
 It is not difficult to see that a 1-dimensional framework $(G,p)$ is rigid if and only if the graph $G$ is connected.
-Abbot \cite{A} has recently shown that the problem of determining rigidity is NP-hard for all $d\geq 2$.
+Abbot \cite{A} showed that the problem of determining rigidity is NP-hard for all $d\geq 2$ but the problem becomes more tractable if we assume that the framework is {\em generic} i.e.\ there are no algebraic dependencies between the coordinates of the points $p(v)$, $v\in V$.

-This problem becomes more tractable, however, if we assume that the framework is {\em generic} i.e. there are no algebraic dependencies between the coordinates of the points $p(v)$, $v\in V$.
-It is known that the rigidity of a $d$-dimensional generic framework $(G,p)$ depends only on the graph $G$.
-Indeed we can define an $|E|\times d|V|$ matrix, the {\em $d$-dimensional rigidity matrix $R_d(G)$}, whose entries are linear combinations of indeterminates representing the coordinates of the points $p(v)$, in such a way that $(G,p)$ is rigid if and only if the rank of $R_d(G)$, $r_d(G)$, is equal to $d|V|-{{d+1}\choose{2}}$.
-This naturally gives rise to a matroid on $E$, the {\em $d$-dimensional rigidity matroid ${\cal R}_d(G)$} in which a set of edges $F\subseteq E$ is {\em independent/dependent} if and only if the corresponding rows of $R_d(G)$ are linearly independent/dependent.
-We refer the reader to \cite{W} for a precise definition of the rigidity matrix, the rigidity matroid, and other information on the topic of rigidity.
+Given a graph $G=(V,E)$, we can define a $|E|\times d|V|$ matrix, the {\em $d$-dimensional rigidity matrix $R_d(G)$}, whose entries are linear combinations of indeterminates representing the coordinates of the points $p(v)$, in such a way that a generic framework $(G,p)$ with at least $d+1$ vertices is rigid if and only if the rank $r_d(G)$ of $R_d(G)$ is equal to $d|V|-{{d+1}\choose{2}}$.
+This naturally gives rise to a matroid on $E$, the {\em $d$-dimensional rigidity matroid ${\cal R}_d(G)$} in which a set of edges $F\subseteq E$ is {\em independent} if and only if the corresponding rows of $R_d(G)$ are linearly independent.
+We refer the reader to \cite{W} for a precise definition of the rigidity matrix, the rigidity matroid, and other information on the topic of combinatorial rigidity.